elvisestevan/shopping-cart-high-concurrency/README.md

 - [ ] Endpoint #4 FOR UPDATE locking
 - [ ] Endpoint #5 Optimistic Locking
 - [ ] Endpoint #6 Kafka sharding by product_id
+- [ ] Endpoint #7 Create another table to store all items in stock

 ### Functional Requirements
 - Create a cart